mbzuai-ai4bio/BioXArena/README.md

 At the moment, we have **not yet publicly released** the ground-truth `answers.csv` file for the 76 benchmark tasks.

 If you run evaluations for your agents, you can package the contents under `BioXArena-Output/` and send them to us.
+If the outputs are large, you do **not** need to include all intermediate files—please ensure that for each task, the root directory contains at least the required files (`submission.csv`, `solution.py`, and `metrics.json`), with `submission.csv` being the minimum requirement.
+You can package only these files and send them to us.

-We can compute the final scores using your outputs together with the private answers, send the results back to you, and include your submission on our leaderboard.
+We will compute the final scores using your outputs together with the private answers, return the results to you, and optionally include your submission on our leaderboard.